django-parler/django-parler/docs/advanced/multiple_db.rst

     obj.pk = None
     obj.save()  #  or obj.save(using="another_db") This saves all translations, including edits.

-.. warning:: Unsaved changes to the original model are saved in the duplicate in the target database, but are **NOT** saved in the original model in the original database.
+.. warning:: Unsaved changes to the original model are saved in the duplicate obj, in the target database, but are **NOT** saved in the original model in the original database.

 .. warning:: As for any Model, when duplicating to a new database, relations to other Models must be carefully considered.
 Django-parler takes care of transparently duplicating the translations as required, but any other foreign key in your model must be carefully managed to avoid inadvertently referencing models using foreign keys which only make sense in the original database.